epfl-ada/ada-2021-project-teamphilippe/README.md

     - Exploratory data analysis.
     - Find other non-valid quotes.
 - 04.12-11.12 :
-    - Generate plots and histograms for a representation.
 - 11.12-17.12 : Data story, writing the final notebook.